Credit CardsArticles

 Cash advances come with higher interest rates

 Not only do card issuers charge a fee on cash advances, but they also tend to charge higher interest rates on those balances.
-With higher interest rates, the extra interest charges can make it harder for consumers to pay off those balances.
+Those extra interest charges can make it harder for you to pay off your balance.

 No grace period on cash advances